MicrosoftDocs/visualstudio-docs/docs/vsto/host-items-and-host-controls-overview.md

  ![Relationship between host items and host controls](../vsto/media/hostitemscontrols.png "Relationship between host items and host controls")

  You can also use Windows Forms controls in your Office solutions by adding them directly to the Word and Excel document surface.
-For more information, see [Windows forms controls on Office documents overview](../vsto/windows-forms-controls-on-office-documents-overview.md).
+For more information, see [Windows Forms controls on Office documents overview](../vsto/windows-forms-controls-on-office-documents-overview.md).

 > [!NOTE]
 >  Adding host controls or Windows Forms controls to a Word subdocument is not supported.